stefanbaur/grannophone/handset/README.md

 - scale check - print this first, to check that your printer is printing everything to scale
 	- ../case/sheet_0.pdf

 - handset based on the EKULIT 210030 (ETR-35/21A) dynamic receiver and a Siedle STS/CTB 711-...
 (200019224-00) electret microphone.
-Note that this handset will require an adapted sheet 1 / sheet 2 (based on the Digitus model), which hasn't been designed yet.
+The handset should work as a drop-in replacement for the Digitus one, but will require a USB soundcard and a shielded audio cable with a TRRS plug (plus a TRRS - 2 x TRS splitter cable if your USB soundcard has separate ports for Audio in and Audio out).
+Note that there are two gaps in the two middle layers that SHOULD be large enough to fit two pairs of WAGO 221-2411 cage clamps, but they MUST be inserted *horizontally* (i.e. with their orange "wings" folded flat in and pointing *to the left and right*, NOT upwards).
         - sheet_a_ekulit_siedle.pdf
         - sheet_b_ekulit_siedle.pdf